Policy & Basic Approach

 Energy Storage Business Develop a storage battery business Respond to demand and develop a storage battery business for businesses and homes.
 2030

-• Power storage stations for the grid and a business of storage batteries for businesses and for households remain under consideration.
+• Storage battery for the grid and a business of storage batteries for businesses and for households remain under consideration.

 Overseas development of other businesses related to renewable energy Overseas development of other businesses related to renewable energy Expand a Thai subsidiary's business leasing solar power generation equipment.
 2030

-• As of the end of Jun.
-2024, twelve contracts had been signed in Thailand.
+• As of the end of March.
+2025, 14 contracts had been signed in Thailand.

 Electric vehicles Sales Sales of Nissan electric vehicles that are environmentally friendly zero emissions cars Promote sales of electric vehicles.
 Every year

-• Sales of EV vehicles are strong at Nissan Osaka Sales Co., Ltd. After application of life cycle assessment (LCA), CO2 emissions from EVs are around 32% lower with regard to the LEAF brand, around 18% lower with respect to the ARIYA brand, and around 17% lower for the SAKURA brand, when compared with those of Japan-made gasoline vehicles in their respective comparable grades. (according to a comparison when driving 10 km with vehicles made in Japan)
+• Nissan Osaka Sales Co., Ltd has sold a cumulative total of 14,263 electric vehicles (including 1,596 units in fiscal year 2024).
+After application of life cycle assessment (LCA), CO2 emissions from EVs are around 32% lower with regard to the LEAF brand, around 18% lower with respect to the ARIYA brand, and around 17% lower for the SAKURA brand, when compared with those of Japan-made gasoline vehicles in their respective comparable grades. (according to a comparison when driving 10 km with vehicles made in Japan)

 Infrastructure development Increased convenience for electric vehicle users Increase the stores equipped with electric vehicle chargers and improve services.
 Every year

-• Number of chargers installed at directly operated CSs and dealers as of Jun.
-30, 2024: 93 units (89 locations)
+• Number of chargers installed at directly operated CSs and dealers as of March.
+30, 2025: 88 units (Nissan Osaka Sales Co., Ltd:82 units.
+Enexfleet Co., Ltd.:6 units)

 Electric vehicle sharing service Developing an electric vehicle sharing service Launched the TERASEL Car Share community electric-vehicle-based car sharing service in fiscal 2021.
 Contribute to the decarbonization of communities through a combination of EVs and renewable energy.
 2030